bzilber/robots/README.md

-To run, install dependencies from package.json by simply:
+To run: install dependencies (package.json):

-#npm install
+`npm install`
-#npm run build
+`npm run build`

 Designed from the bottom-up, starting with the Card component.
 Aggregating cards into a scrollable CardList.
-With searchbox functionality to filter robots by name.
+With Searchbox functionality to filter robots by name.